 - If you plan to start a new program either during or after completion of OPT, you can have your SEVIS record transferred.
 This can be done up to the end of the 60 day grace period following your OPT end date.

-- Please note that if you transfer your SEVIS record while on OPT, you will lose work authorization the day that your record is transferred, regardless of the end date indicated on your EAD Card.
+- If you transfer your SEVIS record while on OPT, you will lose work authorization the day that your record is transferred, regardless of the end date indicated on your EAD Card.

 Travel While OPT is PENDING

 - Before Program End Date: You can travel normally as an F-1 student.
 NOTE: Contact employer for travel information if you are applying for H-1B or another immigration status.

 After Program End Date: USCIS recommends that you do not travel outside the U.S. prior to receiving your EAD card and securing employment.

 - EAD cards will NOT be sent overseas, and an EAD card is required for re-entry.
 After your program end date, you will need proof of employment to show you are returning to the U.S. to resume employment appropriate for OPT, in addition to the EAD and other travel documents.

 - Travel through Chicago airports whenever possible!